 In the next iteration we detect that the termination condition reach = completed holds.
-Since $R{bad} \notin reach$, the algorithm returns that the property holds.
+Since $R{bad} \notin$ reach, the algorithm returns that the property holds.

-The minimization of linear hybrid automata is a special case of a more general approach frequently used for the reachability analysis of general hybrid systems.
+The minimization of linear hybrid automata I is a special case of a more general approach frequently used for the reachability analysis of general hybrid systems.
 The general approach defines an initial partitioning of the state space and refines it by region splitting until it becomes fine enough to prove or violate the requested safety property.
 The different instances of this general approach use different methods to determine the regions to be split and the splitting itself.

-General Hybrid Automata
+Linear Hybrid Automata II

-In the previous chapter we have seen an approach for the reachability analysis of hybrid systems with linear behavior based on fixed point computation.
-There we represented the reachable sets by conjunctions of linear constraints.
-In this chapter we discuss the general language of hybrid automata and corresponding reachability analysis techniques, and especially other representation techniques for their state sets.
+In the previous chapter we have seen an approach for the reachability analysis of hybrid systems with linear behavior (i.e., where the derivatives are independent of the current state) based on fixed point computations.
+There we represented the states sets logically by formulas.